timofeysie/acknowledge/notes/Core Java.md

 ###Assert###
-"Exceptions address the robustness of your application (things that might happen) while assertions adOrder Number :3BMNGNE-BF3CF9, Email ID:timofeyc@hotmail.com, Quantity:1 dress the correctness of your application (something that should never happen."
+"Exceptions address the robustness of your application (things that might happen) while assertions address the correctness of your application (something that should never happen."
 - contains a boolean expression that you believe will be true when the assertion executes.
 If it is not true, the system will throw an error.
 When to use the assert keyword:
 - pre-conditions (in private methods only) - the requirements which a method requires its caller to fulfill